French Press vs Pour Over: Which Method Is Right For You?

 Cleaning a pour over dripper is easier than cleaning a French press.
 In both cases, discard the wet coffee grounds (not in the sink!).
 The multi-layer metal filters of a French press take an extra moment of rinsing to clean.
 Wash the inside of each brewer with warm, soapy water, and many brewers are dishwasher-safe.

 Winner: The French press wins with less hands-on involvement.
-Beginners may feel daunted by the precision and experimentation needed to produce coffee with the pour over method.
+Beginners may feel daunted by the precision and experimentation needed to produce coffee with pour over coffee methods.

 French press coffee is pretty customizable.
 You control grind size, how long you steep your coffee grounds, how much coffee and water you use, and the water temperature.